 For the Good of Life is the Celebration Company tagline for the products created at the company, and it is now also the theme of JFS’s recently launched multi-million-dollar endowment campaign.
 The endowment is essential to safeguard the opportunities which have been created for adults with disabilities, so long neglected.

-Joan and Stanford Alexander, who founded the JFS Disability Services Division in 2007 and provided the foundational support to establish and develop Celebration Company, have generously pledged a matching challenge gift to ensure these vital services and programs will be available in the future.
-The Alexander’s commitment will match dollar for dollar every dollar raised for the Joan and Stanford Alexander For the Good of Life Fund.
+Joan and Stanford Alexander, who founded the JFS Disability Services Division in 2007 and provided the foundational support to establish and develop Celebration Company, generously pledged a matching challenge gift to ensure these vital services and programs will be available in the future.
+The Alexander’s commitment matched dollar for dollar every dollar raised for the Joan and Stanford Alexander For the Good of Life Fund.
 JFS turns to those who are able to provide resources to support what our community has created.
 Collectively, we can make sure that families will never again be forced to choose programs in other faith communities due to lack of resources in our own and continue to wrap our arms around both individuals with disabilities and their families.
 Not only will this be the foundation for their futures, but also for ours as a caring and inclusive community.